susanna1310/testing-microservices/README.md

 # Overview
-This project focuses on writing test for the train system microservice application (https://github.com/FudanSELab/train-ticket/tree/release-0.0.4) as part of the Testing Microservice Systems course.
+This project focuses on writing test for the train system microservice application (https://github.com/FudanSELab/train-ticket/tree/release-0.0.4) as part of the Testing Microservice Systems course (Summer semester 2024).
 It includes **component tests** and **integration tests**.
 # Train Ticket：A Benchmark Microservice System

 The project is a train ticket booking system based on microservice architecture which contains 41 microservices.
 The programming languages and frameworks it used are as below.